Renscrab/ng-weather-app/README.md

 ## Getting Forecast with different City Name

 The name and the coordinates of the cities are from the provided API, but forecast data comes from openweather.

-So if openweather can't fin the name of the city after 4 try, the local service fallback to a search by coordinates (approximate).
+So if openweather can't find the name of the city after 4 tries, the local service fallback to a search by coordinates (approximate).

 That's why some city pin display forecast for another city

-example: clic on Jhapa display Bhadrapur (south-east pin)
+example: a clic on Jhapa display Bhadrapur (south-east pin)

 # NgWeatherApp